lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

 Requirements
 ------------

-- Eclipse 3.4
+- Eclipse 3.4 (preferred 3.5.2)
-- CDT 5.0.2 (!)
+- CDT 5.0.2 (preferred 6.x)
-- Java JRE 1.5
+- Java JRE 1.5 (preferred 1.6)

+- Cygwin, if make/rm not provided
-- Cygwin (note: although CodeSourcery provides cs-make, if the sources are organized in subdirectories, like 'src', the generated makefiles require additional shell support, so having Cygwin in the build path is a good choice).
+Note: although CodeSourcery provides cs-make, if the sources are organized in subdirectories, like 'src', the generated makefiles might require additional shell support, so if you notice make errors, having Cygwin in the build path is a good choice).

 Implementation notes